learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 The identity matrix is a square matrix which contains **1s** along the major diagonal (from the top left to the bottom right), while all its other entries are **0s**.
 The main diagonal is highlighted in the image below.
 <img src="images/diagonal.png" width="250">

-An identity matrix with the same $(3 \times 3)$-shape is containing all 1s along this diagnoal and 0s everywhere else as shown below:
+An identity matrix with the same $(3 \times 3)$-shape is containing all 1s along this diagonal and 0s everywhere else as shown below:

 $$
   \left[ {\begin{array}{ccc}